 - Your urine appears blood-stained.

-- You develop abdominal pain.
+- You develop tummy (abdominal) pain.

 - The biopsy site becomes red or angry looking.

-- You develop a fever or temperature.
+- You develop a high temperature (fever).

 - The biopsy site is still painful three days later and painkillers do not help.